Zeb-0/General/Load_Balancer/README.md

  The balaner calculates the % of the traffic to be sent to a particular server.

  This algo is used when there is a `considerable difference in capabilities and specs` of different servers in the cluster.

+ ### Round Robin scheduling
+ Requests are sent to sever sequentially one after the other.

+ Useful when the servers are of `equal specs`